Journal of Moral Theology: History

 In 2016, Jason King took on the role of associate editor, and in 2017, he became the editor.
-Dr. King is a Professor of Theology at Saint Vincent College, Latrobe, PA.
 In 2019, M. Therese Lysaught joined the editorial staff as associate editor, and then moved into the editor role in 2022.
 Dr. Lysaught is a professor in the Stritch School of Medicine at Loyola University Chicago.

 In 2022, the journal was incorporated as an independent not-for-profit.

 Current Operations

 In 2021, the journal launched the collaborative "Global Theological Ethics" book series with Catholic Theological Ethics in the World Church, published online and in print with the JMT's long-time hard-copy partner Wipf and Stock.
 A listing of published titles can be found here.

 In 2022, the editorial staff was reorganized and expanded to encompass a senior editor, managing editor, four associate editors, and an editorial assistant, in addition to the long-standing roles of editor and editor emeritus.
 The current editorial staff can be found here here.

 The Journal of Moral Theology is available full text in the ATLA Religion Database with ATLASerials® (RDB®), a product of the American Theological Library Association, and also on the EBSCO database.